Safety Harness to use with a Service Dog, Autism Dog

 - re-inforced zig-zag stitching on all seams to ensure strength and durability

-- each harness comes with a mesh storage/laundry/stuff sack for easy storage and to keep the harness contained while in the washing machine
+- each harness comes with a storage/laundry/stuff sack for easy storage and to keep the harness contained while in the washing machine

 How to adjust the Safety Harness